mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 ==============================================

-There are at least 10 textbooks on LibreTexts that make use of the Jupyter intergration for a variety of different programming languages.
+There are at least 10 textbooks on LibreTexts that make use of the Jupyter integration for a variety of different programming languages.

 Python